William Antholis: Biography

 Antholis serves on the Leadership Council for Concordia, a nonpartisan, nonprofit based in New York City focused on promoting effective public-private collaboration to create a more prosperous and sustainable future.

 Publications

-He is the co-author, with Strobe Talbott, of Fast Forward: Ethics and Politics in the Age of Global Warming.
-In 2013 he published a book on India and China called Inside Out, India and China.
+Antholis and Strobe Talbott co-authored Fast Forward: Ethics and Politics in the Age of Global Warming in 2010.
+In 2013, he published Inside Out, India and China.
+Both books were published by the Brookings Institution Press.

 He has also published the following articles: